RicP40/FinalProject/README.md

 # FinalProject
-As my final project I decided to create a simple host starter website for myself.
+As my final project, I created an app for a book store with multiple branches.